Europe 'united against terror' after two killed in Brussels

 She announced that EU aid-flights from Egypt to Gaza would start delivering humanitarian basics to the Strip.

-"The first two flights will take place this week, carrying humanitarian cargo from Unicef including shelter items, medicines and hygiene kits," the commission said.
+"The first two flights will take place this week, carrying humanitarian cargo from Unicef including shelter items, medicines, and hygiene kits," the commission said.

 But her concern came amid broad Western backing for Israel's military operation, as the EU tries to calibrate its message to prevent escalation or spillover.

-Note: This article was updated at 9.45AM on 17 October to say the perpetrator was no longer at large, according to Belgian authorities.